shorebirdtech/website/src/pages/blogs/how_shorebird_works.md

 ## Changes to Dart’s Toolchain

-We changed large swaths of Dart’s codebase, including:
+We made many changes to Dart, including:

 1. Runtime changes to add our interpreter.
-2. Compiler changes to “optimize” a compiled program to make it maximally similar to a previous version of the same program.
-(Including compiler changes to be able to record and analyze internal compiler state as part of this optimization.)
+2. Compiler changes teach the Dart compiler how to compile a program maximally similar to a previous version of the same program.
-3. This brand new linker which can compare “subgraphs” of your program and decide if and how they’ve changed.
+3. A new linker which can compare parts two versions of an app and decide if and how they’ve changed.

-There were too many changes to go through here, but I’ll describe one example we recently solved.
+And much more -- too many to go through here, but I’ll give one example of a problem we recently solved.

 ## Optimizing Dart’s constant pool

-In programming languages it’s typically to have “constants” which are variables that don’t change at runtime.
+In programming languages it’s typically to have "constants" which are variables that don’t change at runtime.
 These are often pre-computed during compile time, saved in a common space and shared throughout the program.
-E.g. if you have the string “hello” in your program many times, most compilers will only allocate a single string “hello” and share it throughout your program.
+E.g. if you have the string "hello" in your program many times, most compilers will only allocate a single string "hello" and share it throughout your program.

-The way this works in Dart, is via something Dart calls the “Object Pool” (aka a constant pool).
+The way this works in Dart, is via something Dart calls the "Object Pool" (aka a constant pool).
 In Dart’s JIT mode, each function ends up with its own Object Pool to hold constant references used within that function (e.g. strings, integers).
-In Dart’s AOT mode it combines all of these “Object Pools” into one global object pool and updates all parts of your program accordingly to reference slots in this global object pool.
+In Dart’s AOT mode it combines all of these "Object Pools" into one global object pool and updates all parts of your program accordingly to reference slots in this global object pool.
 So why does this matter?
 This matters because when we’re trying to update your program if the new version of